After 675 years researchers conclude Kyrgyzstan was the home of the Black Death

 The epicentre of the bubonic plague has been pinpointed to a location near Issyk-Kul in Kyrgyzstan (Credit: Uwe Dedering, cc-by-sa 3.0).

-“It is like finding the place where all the strains come together, like with coronavirus where we have Alpha, Delta, Omicron all coming from this strain in Wuhan, [China],” said Johannes Krause, a palaeogeneticist at the institute in Leipzig, Germany, told Nature.
+“It is like finding the place where all the strains come together, like with coronavirus where we have Alpha, Delta, Omicron all coming from this strain in Wuhan, [China],” Johannes Krause, a palaeogeneticist at the institute in Leipzig, Germany, told Nature.
 Krause co-led the study, published on June 15 by the journal.

 China hosts some of the world’s greatest genetic diversity of modern Y. pestis strains.
 That hinted at an East Asian origin for the Black Death.
 “There were all kinds of hypotheses in the literature.
 And it was really known where it exactly came from,” Krause told the journal.